Urbino-CAMD-Lab/HSDetector/README.md

 ## HSDetector tools
 Together with the main functionality of the package two additional tools are provided that will help on running the protocol.

-· ```HSDetector_tools generate_prm``` will generate a template **.prm** file that can then be adapted to users needs.
+· ```HSDetector_tools generate_prm``` will generate a template **.prm** file that can then be adapted to user's needs.
 Default name is *HSDetector_template.prm* and will be created where the script is executed.
 However, custom output name can be given by running ```HSDetector_tools generate_prm output_name```.

 · ```HSDetector_tools orient_protein input_structure.pdb``` accepts a pdb file and orients it along the Z-axis.
+This tool provides a rough starting point for simulations when a more refined alternative is not available.
 Note that this script was designed for GPCRs and it assumes that only the receptor part of the protein (mostly transmembrane) is present in the PDB.
 Having other extra or intracellular parts of the protein present will cause the orientation of the principal axis of the protein pore to be incorrectly calculated and the resulting orientation will most likely to be shifted.

 ## Citations
 [1] Tsjerk. (n.d.).
 Tsjerk/insane: Insert membrane - a simple, versatile tool for building coarse-grained simulation systems.
 GitHub. https://github.com/Tsjerk/Insane